Parent Project Mission Statement

 How Our Programs Work:

-- Parents meet one night per week for 2 to 3 hours per night.
+- Parents meet one night per week for two to three hours per night.

 - Parent support groups are formed using the UCLA self-help support group model.